KrishnaChaitanya7337/FEPPI-Project/README.md

 2. Open `Excel/` files to review data analysis and KPIs.
 3. Open `PowerBI/` folder files using **Power BI Desktop** to view dashboards.
 4. Reference `Images/` for visual aids or screenshots.
+5. Attached the screenshot of JIRA for task management.